p1kal/pikal_repo/proposal.md

 - pawn movment and pathfinding
   - for valid adjacent location values, asign values based on known map, then gen rnd num to decide which direction
 - pawn death on health <= 0
-  -little text bit depending on which tile killed
+  - little text bit depending on which tile killed
 - the actual board
   - input board size x by y, make a gird of x+1 by y+1, set outer primter to uninteractable
   - set spawn tile to location value middle of far left(excluding uninteractable border) with math
 -  game phases
     - lots of if loops that everthing else gets run through
 - end or continue prompt
   - prompt to end the game or do next round at final phase end
 - boss tile
-  -has a health value, dies if it takes to much damage from pawns, if dead trigger game over. placed at game start
+  - has a health value, dies if it takes to much damage from pawns, if dead trigger game over. placed at game start
 - graphics framework with placeholder assets
   - will need to be implemented into all steps i think?
 -  pawns flee if health gets too low
     - change point values in pathfinding to hevaily prioritze tiles toward entrance/exit.
     - pawn despawns if leaves map, update base map

 ## Challenges
 - previous attempts at brute forcing a deck have failed, reaserch required